cancersysbio/BreastCancerSpatialProteomics/README.md

 ``` bash
 jupeter notebook
 ```
-And locatet the `DSP_IHC_comparison.ipynb` Notebook in the Jupyter browser.
+And locate the `DSP_IHC_comparison.ipynb` Notebook in the Jupyter browser.

 ### Other scripts can be run as follows: